Tzdboss007/HR-Data/README.md

 Attrition Rate = sum('HR data'[Attrition Count])/sum('HR data'[Employee Count])
 ```
 - I tried to check for job satisfaction by job role and attrition count by department
-- I also tried to see the correlation of attrition by education and marital status
+- I also tried to see the correlation between attrition by education and marital status
-- I also compared between atrrition, education and gender
+- I tried to see the relationship between attrition, education, and gender
-- I also made comparison between attrition, age band and Gender
+- And the relasionship between attrition, age band, and Gender
 ---

 Findings And Conclusion